USDA-SCINet/scinet-site/sn_collections/_tutorials/geospatial-analysis-with-python-on-ceres.md

     Please be cognizant of the compute resources you are requesting (see best practices below).

     Best Practices
-        For short sessions (2hrs or less) please choose the brief-low partition in the "Node Type" drop down, if available.
+        For short sessions (2hrs or less) please choose the brief-low partition in the Node Type drop down, if available.
         For serial computing (non-parallel code) enter 2 or 4 for number of cores.
         For parallel computing choose a reasonable number of cores to meet your needs.
         Choose a reasonable job duration (e.g. Do not choose 48hr job duration so you can leave your session open overnight).